watsonwork/watsonwork-developer-docs/references/V1_OutboundCallback.md

 <a name="conversationdeletedbody"></a>
 ### ConversationDeletedBody
-Notifies the creation of a conversation. _Since this is an_ `EXPERIMENTAL` _capability, complete information can be found in our github repo, [see Coming Next section](../get-started/coming-next) for more info_.
+Notifies the deletion of a conversation. _Since this is an_ `EXPERIMENTAL` _capability, complete information can be found in our github repo, [see Coming Next section](../get-started/coming-next) for more info_.

 This event is only sent to webhooks that
 - have been added for the conversation-deleted event.